braziliancheater/consoleBase/README.md

 # consoleBase

-i made this base while drunk for a friend who is dumb af, it was also made like 3 am while drunk so dont expect nothing great. i decided to release it here cuz it look kinda good for someone that is learning? and i also need more repos lol enjo!
+i made this base while drunk for a friend who is dumb af, it was also made like 3 am so dont expect smth great. i decided to release it here cuz it look kinda good for someone that is learning? and i also need more repos lol enjo!